xj63/PID-docs/docs/index.md

 hero:
   name: PID
-  text: A feature-rich PID implementation
+  text: A collection of PID implementations.
   tagline: Simple, feature-rich and easy to extend
   actions:
     - theme: brand